gitbls/pistrong/README.md

   you can on Windows).
 Why would you need to?
 Cut/paste the key and you're good to go.

-* Configuration of your email server is beyond the scope of this document.
-However, if you install postfix on a Raspberry Pi and take all the defaults and select local mail delivery, pistrong will be able to send mail to local users.
+* Email server configuration is beyond the scope of this document.
+However, if you install postfix (on a Raspberry Pi), take all the defaults, and select local mail delivery, pistrong will be able to send mail to local users.

 ## Not Yet Completed